sister-jpl/sister/README.md

 # SISTER
 ## Space-based Imaging Spectroscopy and Thermal PathfindER

-This repository contains files for implementing prototype SBG workflows.
+This repository contains files for implementing prototype hyperspectral algorithm workflows.

+This repository is under active development and currently contains code for preprocessing imaging spectroscopy data from airborne and spaceborne sensors.

-# Dependencies
+### Dependencies

 - gdal
 - h5py